jontze/cadency-rs/README.md

 ## Contributing

-1. Install the latest stable rust toolchain: https://www.rust-lang.org/tools/install
+1. Install the latest stable rust toolchaun: https://www.rust-lang.org/tools/install
 2. Intall [yt-dlp](https://github.com/yt-dlp/yt-dlp#installation)
 3. Clone the repository
+4. Install [ffmpeg](https://ffmpeg.org/).
+It is reccomended you install the [yt-dlp build](https://github.com/yt-dlp/FFmpeg-Builds), as this is used in the Docker image as well.
-4. Create a discord bot so you can run the bot local on your computer
+5. Create a discord bot so you can run the bot local on your computer
 5. Set the environment variables that are listed as example in [.env.example](./.env.example)
 6. You should be able to run `cargo test` and `cargo run` successfully